 I am a scientist by background, having gained my first degree in Natural Sciences at Cambridge University, where one of the most fascinating parts of my degree was Neuroscience.
 I subsequently started working in the pharmaceutical industry, initially in the field of mental health, which I have been interested in ever since.
 I also completed a Masters of Business Administration (MBA) post-graduate degree and work part-time as a strategic marketing consultant in the biopharma industry, where I run my own consulting company.

-I started my own mindfulness journey over 10 years ago, having been drawn to it by the growing scientific data for mindfulness and its effects on brain physiology and mental health.
+I started my own mindfulness journey around 15 years ago, having been drawn to it by the growing scientific data for mindfulness and its effects on brain physiology and mental health.
 After spending a number of years developing my own practice on both the Mindful Based Living Course (MBLC) and Compassionate Based Living Course (CBLC), I practiced regularly with a Soto Zen buddhist group and more recently have co-facilitated sessions with a meditation group that shares the teachings of Thich Nhat Hanh, the Vietnamese buddhist monk and peace activist.